0xcf/decal-web/_sections/intro.md

 The course will be taught in two sections: one for students with minimal prior background in GNU/Linux or system administration, and one for students with more background/experience in the same.
-The sections are titled Basic and Advanced, respectively.
+The sections are titled Beginner and Advanced, respectively.

 An important skill for system administrators is the **willingness to learn quickly** about new and unfamiliar technologies, so while we expect many students will have a CS background, **the only real prerequisite is a desire to learn**.
-The Basic section has been designed to introduce new users to Linux, and the Advanced section has been designed to give more experienced users a taste of what Linux is capable of.
+The Beginner section has been designed to introduce new users to Linux, and the Advanced section has been designed to give more experienced users a taste of what Linux is capable of.